Nashenas88/nashenas88.github.io/_posts/2015-06-30-how-to-exclude-code-line-numbers-from-selection-in-jekyll.markdown

 author: "Paul Faria"
 ---

+---
+**Note**: This trick no longer works due to how line numbers are currently generated.

+---

 I ran into an issue when trying to use the `linenos` option for highlighting code with Jekyll and pygments.
 I didn't like that the default version allowed you to select the line numbers when copying and pasting.
 The table version also has many issues (see [this post](http://thanpol.as/jekyll/jekyll-code-highlight-and-line-numbers-problem-solved/)).
 I didn't like the idea of having to write javascript to get around this.
 The problem seemed to me like it could be solved in a much simpler fashion.
 My solution was to add the following scss to my site:

 {% highlight scss linenos %}